COVID19 Penalty FAQ

 Q: What will happen to me if I don’t pay my property taxes on December 10, 2020 and/or April 10, 2021?

-A: By law, and even under the Executive Order, the Tax Collector will send you a notice shortly after December 10 and April 10, stating that a 10% penalty and applicable fees on the taxes has been added to your tax bill due to non-payment by the deadline.
-The process to obtain penalty relief as afforded in the Governor’s Executive Order will depend on your substantiated and specific circumstance on that date:
+A: By law, and even under the Executive Order, the Tax Collector will send you a notice shortly after December 10 and April 10, stating that a 10% penalty and applicable fees on the taxes have been added to your tax bill due to non-payment by the deadline date.
+The process to obtain penalty relief due to COVID-19 as afforded in the Governor’s Executive Order will depend on your substantiated and specific circumstance on that date: